MarcoMuellner/domaindrivenjs/doc-concept.md

 ## Conclusion

-This documentation project will create a comprehensive, user-friendly resource that not only explains how to use Domainify but also teaches Domain-Driven Design principles.
+This documentation project will create a comprehensive, user-friendly resource that not only explains how to use DomainDrivenJS but also teaches Domain-Driven Design principles.
 By following this plan, we'll create documentation that helps developers build better software with DDD concepts, regardless of their prior experience level.